Competitive Sequential Screening: Introduction

+A few papers study competition between two firms that offer advance-purchase discounts.
+Formally, each firm offers its product at one price in advance and another price on the spot.
+The main difference from our model is that firms cannot offer option contracts, and consumers cannot select contracts at both firms.
+In \cite{gale1993price}, every consumer believes, prior to contracting, that he is equally likely to prefer either product.
+Because there is no initial horizontal heterogeneity across consumers, the equilibrium advance-purchase prices equal marginal cost.
+In \cite{CachonFeldman2017}, consumers differ in their likelihood of preferring each firm, so advance-purchase prices are strictly positive in equilibrium.
+Complementary to our results, they find that the equilibrium with advance purchases generally yields lower profits than the spot-pricing equilibrium.

-A larger literature studies \emph{static} models of competitive nonlinear pricing; for surveys, see \citeauthor{Stole2007}, \citeyear{Stole2007} and \citeauthor{Armstrong2016}, \citeyear{Armstrong2016}.
+A larger literature studies \emph{static} models of competitive nonlinear pricing; for surveys, see \cite{Stole2007} and \cite{Armstrong2016}.
 In these papers, the consumer has no uncertainty about his preferences at the time of contracting, so the consumer does not value future \emph{flexibility} to make different consumption choices.\footnote{\cite{ArmstrongZhou2022} study how the consumer's information about his valuations influences the resulting pricing equilibrium.
 In their model, however, consumers do not learn over time; consumers make purchase decisions based only upon their initial signals.} Models with one-stop shopping include \citet{ArmstrongVickers2001}, \cite{RochetStole2002}, \cite{YangYe2008}, \cite{Bonatti2011}, \cite{Gomes2022}, and \cite{TamayoTan2025}.
-Each firm essentially faces a monopolistic nonlinear pricing problem, subject to a type-dependent outside option (determined by the other firm's schedule).
-In \cite{armstrong2010competitive}, two competing sellers offer two-part tariffs for \emph{two goods} with tariffs depending on whether the consumer purchases one or both goods from that seller.
+Each firm essentially faces a monopolistic nonlinear pricing problem, subject to a type-dependent outside option (determined by the other firm's schedule).\footnote{See also \cite{guerrieri2010adverse, garrett2019competitive} where consumers search to uncover the menu of quality-price pairs offered by competing sellers.} In \cite{armstrong2010competitive}, two competing sellers offer two-part tariffs for \emph{two goods} with tariffs depending on whether the consumer purchases one or both goods from that seller.
 By offering a fixed discount whenever the consumer purchases both goods from the same firm (independent of the precise quantities purchased), the sellers partially separate the (two-dimensional) horizontal types.